HIV / AIDS

-- Spread through unprotected oral, vaginal or anal sex with an infected partner
+- Spread through unprotected oral, vaginal and anal sex with an infected partner

-- Sharing of drug or steroid use equipment (needles, cookers, or pipes), and unprofessional tattooing
+- Sharing of drug or steroid use equipment (needles, snorting, inhaling, or injecting paraphernalia), and unprofessional tattooing

 What kind of symptoms could I have if I am infected?

-- Often, people will have very mild or no symptoms are all when they are initially infected.
+- Often people will have very mild or no symptoms at all when they are initially infected

-- Others will experience mild flu-like symptoms (muscle or joint aches, rash, fatigue, swollen lymph nodes, sore throat, headaches, ulcers, weight loss, nausea, vomiting or diarrhea).
+- Others may experience mild flu-like symptoms (muscle or joint aches, rash, fatigue, swollen lymph nodes, sore throat, headaches, ulcers, weight loss, nausea, vomiting and/or diarrhea)

-- Symptoms can appear shortly after you’ve been infected and then disappear and you may not have symptoms for a long time
+- Symptoms may appear shortly after you’ve been infected and then disappear, and you may not have symptoms for a long time

 - The average length of time for untreated HIV to develop into AIDS is about 10 years